mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 The range of many talents places limits on how effective they can be and the availability of personnel with the correct abilities must also be taken into account.
-As a result, psionics are mainly used by special- operations or support vessels.
+As a result, psionics are mainly used by special-operations or support vessels.
 For example, a flight of Zhodani fighters might include a two-seat command model, with the squadron leader using Tactical Awareness or similar talents to provide their force with an advantage.
 A stealthy reconnaissance craft or fleet picket might carry a